 - Expense: Travertine falls in the mid-range of natural stone options but can be higher cost than many other flooring materials such as vinyl, laminate or carpeting.
 As with any flooring installation, you will want to consider, in addition to the cost of tile, costs for installation materials, including adhesive and grout, as well as professional labor.

 - Coldness: Like most solid-stone materials, travertine flooring retains heat well, but it also retains cold.
 On chilly mornings the floor can be cold on bare feet.
 Minimize this with area rugs placed in strategic positions.
 On the other hand, travertine tile is a good option for flooring over radiant (in-floor) heating systems.
 Once the tile heats up it is an excellent conductor of heat to help warm up the room.

 Whom to Rely on for Travertine

 As you consider the various flooring stores in Frisco, TX, we hope you will think first of Peek’s Floor Company.
-Peak’s is your source for travertine in Frisco, and not only travertine.
-Whatever your needs are for flooring installation in Frisco, TX, nobody can beat Peak’s for the quality of their service, the level of care they give to your needs and well-being, and the great pricing of their products and services.
+Peek’s is your source for travertine in Frisco, and not only travertine.
+Whatever your needs are for flooring installation in Frisco, TX, nobody can beat Peek’s for the quality of their service, the level of care they give to your needs and well-being, and the great pricing of their products and services.